-And it has the potential to completely revolutionize both business and marketing.
+Beacon technology has completely revolutionized both business and marketing.

-As one Business.com article put it, with “retail going digital and digital media coming to retail,” this technology could completely change the game.
+As one Business.com article put it, with “Retail going digital and digital media coming to retail,” this technology is completely changing the marketing game.

 The key to the versatility of this location-based mobile technology lies in its size and function.

-It relies on small devices (beacons), often the size of a postage stamp, using Bluetooth Low Energy (BLE) signals to transmit information to mobile devices via mobile apps.
+It relies on small devices, often the size of a postage stamp, using Bluetooth Low Energy (BLE) signals to transmit information to mobile devices via mobile apps.

-It means that using this novel technology can potentially make your job easier and make your efforts much more effective.
+It means this technology can make your job easier and make your marketing efforts much more effective.

 These tiny devices are full of robust insights and data.
 They’re virtually a one-stop-shop.